chfriess/vesselNav/README.md

 The Map3D is a data structure to represent the vessel tree and the position based impedance reference predictions of the catheter intervention as vessel centerline map.
-A Map3D object can load vessel centerlines as .json files with the add_vessel_from_json method.
-The .json file is expected to have the format:
+A Map3D object can load vessel centerlines as JSON files with the add_vessel_from_json method.
+The JSON file is expected to have the format: